e-Contract/enterprise-jsf/README.md

 We use Apache Maven as build system.
 Apache Maven can be downloaded from: https://maven.apache.org

-You need Java JDK 11 or higher to build this project.
+You need Java JDK 17 or higher to build this project.
+However, we will try to keep the Enterprise JSF library compatible with Java 8 for as long as possible.

 Build the project via:
 ```